Unboxed-Software/solana-course/content/deserialize-custom-data.md

 ### Why Does This Matter?

 The derivation of PDAs are important because the seeds used to find a PDA are what we use to locate the data.
 For example, a simple program that only uses a single PDA to store global program state might use a simple seed phrase like “GLOBAL_STATE”.
-If the client wanted to read data from this PDA, it could derive the address using the program id and this same seed.
+If the client wanted to read data from this PDA, it could derive the address using the program ID and this same seed.

 ```tsx
 const [pda, bump] = await findProgramAddress(Buffer.from("GLOBAL_STATE"), programId)
 ```

 In more complex programs that store user-specific data, it’s common to use a user’s public key as the seed.
-This separates each user’s data into its own PDA and makes it possible for the client to locate each user’s data by finding the address using the program id and the user’s public key.
+This separates each user’s data into its own PDA and makes it possible for the client to locate each user’s data by finding the address using the program ID and the user’s public key.

 ```tsx
 const [pda, bump] = await web3.PublicKey.findProgramAddress(